apache/spark/docs/structured-streaming-programming-guide.md

 #### State Data Source (Experimental)

-Spark provides the data source named "State Data Source" which provides the ability of manipulating states in the checkpoint.
+Apache Spark provides a streaming state related data source that provides the ability to manipulate states in the checkpoint.
 Users can run the batch query with State Data Source to get the visibility of the states for existing streaming query.

 As of Spark 4.0, the data source only supports read feature.
 See [State Data Source Integration Guide](structured-streaming-state-data-source.html) for more details.

-NOTE: This data source is under experimental - source options and the behavior (output) might be subject to change.
+NOTE: this data source is currently marked as experimental - source options and the behavior (output) might be subject to change.

 ## Starting Streaming Queries
 Once you have defined the final result DataFrame/Dataset, all that is left is for you to start the streaming computation.
 To do that, you have to use the `DataStreamWriter`